Council Staff Support

 Cabins vary greatly: everything from a fully enclosed building with running water and electricity to open-air cabins and even covered wagons!
 At River Ranch, our youngest campers sleep in indoor buildings with all the comforts of home—flush toilets, overhead lights, etc. Most of the older campers sleep in outdoor units comprised of several cabins or platform tents clustered around each other.
 All outdoor units have nearby toilets and a covered area for activities and outdoor cooking.

 How do I register my Girl Scout for Camp?

-To register for Girl Scouts of Western Washington Summer Camps, you’ll need to enroll through your Camp InTouch account.
+To register for Girl Scouts of Western Washington overnight summer camp, you’ll need to enroll through your Camp InTouch account.
 Check out our Camp page to learn more about registering for camp and how to create your Camp InTouch account.

 Why does my camper’s grade matter during registration?

 It is important that our system reflects your camper’s correct school grade as our camp programs are based off the grade your camper will attend in the upcoming fall 2023 school year.
 If this information is incorrect in your registration, your camper may be enrolled in the wrong grade program.
 We cannot guarantee your camper will be able to keep their spot if their grade needs to be changed after you have completed registration.

 Your camper’s information is only available for viewing in your Camp InTouch account after you have completed enrollment.
 Additionally, when registration is closed, you will not be able to review or change your camper’s information on your own.
 To update your camper’s grade information, please send a request to our camp registration team by emailing email@example.com.

 What if I notice an error after I have completed registration?